Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Study of Other Solar Systems.md

 ### Gravitational Encounters + Resonances
 - Close gravitational encounters between two massive planets can eject one planet while flinging the other into a highly elliptical orbit
-	- One loses energy and the other gains energy due to the
+	- One loses energy and the other gains energy due to the [[Physical Laws|conservation of energy]]
 - Multiple close encounters with smaller planetesimals can cause inward migration
 - Resonances can also contribute to this

--
+### Our System Rare?
+- 20% of stars may have Earth-like planets in habitable zones